 My research orientation is always towards community.
-It is my responsibility as a researcher and academic to disrupt mainstream models.
+It is my responsibility as an Indigenous researcher and Indigenous thinker to disrupt mainstream models of knowledge exraction.
 I work to re-center Indigenous ways of knowing and being and harness the existing strengths and leadership from Indigenous community members.
 As a result, I prioritize community-based participatory action research (CBPAR) over single-author papers, and always strive to involve myself in research that has tangible impacts.
 I have worked as a principle researcher and contributor on many CBPAR projects with social agencies that provide health and service support to Indigenous and 2LGBTQ communities.

-The scope of my current research agenda includes First Nations, Metis, Inuit, 2 Spirit, trans, sex-worker, youth, deaf/hard of hearing and homeless communities.
-Research in these areas is increasingly salient, as resources within healthcare must be tailored to fit the unique needs of these communities by service providers (Brotman et al, 2002).
+The scope of my current research agenda includes First Nations, Metis, Inuit, 2 Spirit, trans, sex-worker, youth, Deaf/Hard of hearing and houseless communities.
+Research in these areas is increasingly salient, as resources within healthcare must be tailored to fit the unique needs of these communities by service providers.

 2 Spirit Council works with Crown-Indigenous Relations and Northern Affairs Canada to impliment MMIWG2SLGBTTQQOA+ National Action Plan: Final Report WAGE grant of 394K for Transgender Health